-- Offers an accessible reader that combines theory with historical and contemporary case studies that encourage students to apply their theoretical understandings of justice to real world issues.
+- Accessible readings that combines theory with historical and contemporary case studies.
+This encourages students to apply their theoretical understandings of justice to real world issues.

-- The case studies offer teachers built-in class activities to explore the implications and applications of theory.
+- Case studies offer teachers built-in class activities to explore the implications and applications of theory.

 1. From the State of Nature to Society: The Social Contract and Its Critics / 2.
 Racial and Gender Justice: The Quest for Civil Rights / 3.
 Economic Justice and Social Welfare / 4.
 Environmental Justice: Confronting Racism and Imperialism / 5.
 Global Justice: Confronting Colonialism / 6.
 From Theory to Practice: Working Toward a Just World